-Police in Suffolk and Norfolk stopped almost 250 vehicles and detected over 300 offences, after targeting drivers of Heavy Goods Vehicles (HGVs) as part of an operation supported by Highways England.
+Police in Suffolk stopped over 230 vehicles and detected more than 300 offences, after targeting drivers of Heavy Goods Vehicles (HGVs) as part of a week-long operation supported by National Highways last month.

-Operation Tramline saw police provided with an HGV tractor unit by Highways England, which allowed officers to carry out patrols across the strategic road network in both counties and focus on offences committed by lorry drivers.
+Operation Tramline saw police provided with an HGV tractor unit by National Highways (formerly Highways England), which allowed officers to carry out patrols across the county’s strategic road network and focus on offences committed by lorry drivers.

-The initiative took place last week, between Monday 8 March and Friday 12 March, and involved officers from the Joint Norfolk and Suffolk Roads and Armed Policing Team, with enforcement taking place on the A14, A11, A12 and A47.
+The initiative took place between Monday 23 August and Friday 27 August and involved officers from the Joint Norfolk and Suffolk Roads and Armed Policing Team, with enforcement taking place on the A14, A11 and A12.

-The HGV tractor unit, which was driven by a police officer, provides an ideal vantage point meaning officers can look into cabs of other lorry drivers or looking down at cars or vans.
-Supporting officers would then be on hand to stop any offenders.
+The HGV tractor unit - which was driven by a police officer - provides an ideal vantage point meaning officers can look directly into the cabs of other lorry drivers, whilst also dealing with any offending motorists driving vans or cars too.
+Supporting police officers are then on hand to pull-over any offenders.

-307 offences were detected and the drivers in question were issued with Traffic Offence Reports (TORs), some having committed more than once offence.
+304 offences were detected and the drivers in question were issued with Traffic Offence Reports (TORs), some having committed more than one offence.

-- nine for driving without due care and attention for excess speed
+- 10 for driving without due care and attention

 - five for excess speed

-“We will continue to do all we can to provide enforcement and education around the ‘fatal four’ main causes of fatal and serious injury collisions, which are drink/drug driving; speeding; using a mobile phone; and lastly, not wearing a seatbelt - which unfortunately always seems to feature heavily when we hold these operations.”
+“We will continue to do all we can to provide enforcement and education around the ‘fatal four’ main causes of fatal and serious injury collisions, which are drink/drug driving; speeding; using a mobile phone; and lastly, not wearing a seatbelt - which once again has featured heavily in one of these operations.”

-Suffolk’s Police and Crime Commissioner, Tim Passmore, said: “I spent some time with the roads policing unit in an HGV cab on a previous campaign and was amazed at what you see when you’re at eye level with another HGV – it really does give officers an excellent view and an opportunity to see offences they might otherwise miss.
-I can’t believe that drivers, including professional drivers, can risk their lives, their livelihood and the lives of others, looking at their phones and not wearing seatbelts.
+Suffolk’s Police and Crime Commissioner, Tim Passmore, said: “I spent some time with the roads policing unit in an HGV cab on a previous campaign and was amazed at what you see when you’re at eye level with another HGV – it really does give officers an excellent view and an opportunity to see offences that might otherwise be missed.
+I can’t believe that drivers, particularly professional drivers, can risk their lives, their livelihood and the lives of others with such irresponsible behaviour.

 “I fully support this pro-active approach to crack down on irresponsible drivers, the number of offences detected is quite staggering.

 “It’s very disappointing that drivers still need to be reminded about something so obvious as putting on a seat belt.
-Everyone knows you are more likely to die in a crash if you don’t wear a seat belt, so I just can’t understand why anyone would flout this law – for 165 drivers to be caught without a seatbelt is absolutely shocking.”
+Everyone knows you are more likely to die in a crash if you don’t wear a seat belt, so I just can’t understand why anyone would flout this law – for such a high number of drivers to be caught without a seatbelt is absolutely shocking.”

-He added: “I’d like to thank Highways England for their support, it is greatly appreciated.”
+He added, “I’d like to thank National Highways for their support, it is greatly appreciated.”